accelist/nextjs-starter/README.md

 > Read more about `package.json`: https://docs.npmjs.com/cli/v8/configuring-npm/package-json https://nodejs.dev/learn/the-package-json-guide

 `package-lock.json` is automatically generated for any operations where npm modifies either the `node_modules` tree, or `package.json`.
-It describes the exact tree that was generated, such that subsequent installs are able to generate identical trees, regardless of intermediate dependency updates.
+It describes the exact tree that was generated, such that subsequent installs can generate identical trees, regardless of intermediate dependency updates.
 This file is intended to be committed into source repositories.

 > Read more about `package.lock.json`: https://docs.npmjs.com/cli/v8/configuring-npm/package-lock-json https://nodejs.dev/learn/the-package-lock-json-file